mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 specified by the difficulty level.

 That all sounds very complicated, but don't worry, it will be much clearer after you give it a go.
-Click the *Mine with SHA256* button and once you find the solution try changing the difficulty:
+Click the *Mine with SHA256* button and look carefully at what this does.
+Once you find the solution, try changing the difficulty:

 <a name="form3"></a>
 <div class="form-container" id="form3">